Class of 2025

 Albert Einstein College of Medicine

 Abed graduated from Barry University with a Bachelor of Science in Biology and a Bachelor of Arts in Music with focus on Piano Performance.
 While at Barry, he focused his time on giving back to the community by building homes for Habitat for Humanities, working with athletes at the special Olympics in Miami, and spending weekends with patients at the Holtz Children’s hospital as part of the Adopt-a-floor program.
 He also helped pioneer the University’s Gospel choir while performing at a variety of concerts and showcases with singers and the university’s chamber choir.
 After graduating, he volunteered at the Montefiore Emergency Department and joined the non-profit organization, Mentoring in Medicine (MIM).
-While being a part of MIM, he participated in various community activities such as creating a walk-group called Brooklyn-10 that promoted active and healthy lifestyle changes in surrounding Black communities.
-He subsequently worked with Dr. Holden as a teaching assistant in the MIM’s After School and In-school program, working alongside attendings as they taught high school minority students Anatomy and physiology and about the various opportunities available to them in the medical field.
-He then attended Albert Einstein College of Medicine where he became the vice president of his school’s chapter of the Student National Medical Association, working to connect with other chapters in the greater New York area while paneling and facilitating talks at regional conferences.
+While being a part of MIM, he participated in various community activities such as creating a walk-group called Brooklyn-10 that promoted active and healthy lifestyle changes in surrounding communities.
+He worked as a teaching assistant in the MIM’s after school and in-school program, working alongside attending physicians as they taught high school students anatomy and physiology and about the various opportunities available in the medical field.
+He attended Albert Einstein College of Medicine where he became the vice president of his school’s chapter of the Student National Medical Association, working to connect with other chapters in the greater New York area while paneling and facilitating talks at regional conferences.
 He also volunteered at the student-run Einstein Community Health Outreach clinic as a patient advocate and also class instructor in the public-school arm of the program, teaching about healthy living and other science related topics to elementary school children.
-Abed is the son of Haitian immigrants and is the first in his family to graduate from medical
+Abed is the son of Haitian immigrants and is the first in his family to graduate from medical school.

 Sarah Kellner, MD